Protect Your Income And Prevent Wage Garnishment Through Bankruptcy

 The law firm of Simon Fitzgerald LLC, practices only in bankruptcy law.
 Our lawyers can explain wage garnishment law and explore your options for relief from debt and creditor harassment.

 Filing For Bankruptcy Stops Wage Garnishment

 Are creditors attempting to garnish your wages to collect on debts?
 In most cases the filing of a bankruptcy puts in place an automatic stay which stops and prevents wage garnishment and property seizures and all other actions to collect the debt.
 Contact us today.
-The Simon Fitzgerald LLC, firm extends a free consultation at five office locations around Louisiana:
+Simon Fitzgerald LLC, extends a free consultation at five office locations around Louisiana: